rayeeta/argocd-installation-in-a-ks8-cluster/Directives/kubectx-installation.md

    Move the scripts to a directory that's included in your PATH.
 For instance, you can move them to /usr/local/bin:

-   sh
    sudo mv kubectx kubens /usr/local/bin/

    Alternatively, if you do not have sudo or prefer a user-specific installation, you can move them to a directory like ~/bin (or any other directory you prefer):

-   sh
    mkdir -p ~/bin
    mv kubectx kubens ~/bin/

    Then, add this directory to your PATH by adding the following line to your ~/.bashrc or ~/.bash_profile file:

-   sh
    export PATH=$PATH:~/bin

    After adding it, load the new PATH settings:

-   sh
    source ~/.bashrc